 The courses will explore the variety of ways environmental issues are variously constructed and contested within both formal curriculum (schooling) and informal curriculum (culture).
 Students receive 18 semester hours of credit for completing the following courses:

-The cost of the program is equivalent to one semester of on-campus tuition, room, board and fees.
-Program charges cover academic and educational costs, room, board, cultural events, and required group excursions while students are on the academic portion of the program.
+The cost of the program is equivalent to one semester of on-campus tuition, fees, room and board.
+The program covers academic and educational costs, room and board, cultural events, and required group excursions while students are on the academic portion of the program.
 Students on financial aid may apply their aid to one Earlham or Earlham-approved off-campus program during their college career.

 Students are responsible for arranging their own flights to and from New Zealand.

-Undergraduates in good standing with the College may apply.
+Undergraduate students in good standing with the College may apply.
 This program is geared toward students with an interest in environmental studies and environmental sciences.
 Students on academic probation or disciplinary probation are not eligible to participate.
 Majors from all disciplines are welcome.
 Selection will be conducted by a student and faculty committee.
-There are no pre-requisites but Eco-Bio or a similar introductory environmental course is strongly suggested.
+There are no pre-requisites but Bio III, Eco-Bio, or a similar introductory environmental course is strongly suggested.